miasvanklei/robo-kala-ntmer-tw220/README.md

 ```
 Could be an indication

-In [.\usb\acpi-layout] is documented how the ACPI structure is of all usb devices.
+In [acpi layout](./usb/acpi-layout) is documented how the ACPI structure is of all usb devices.

 ## Camera
 TODO